Understanding Zero Standing Charge Tariffs

 In these instances, the added costs of the higher unit rate will usually outweigh the savings you make from having no standing charge, which makes it a worse energy deal for you financially.
 However, if you are someone who has a secondary home that you only visit sporadically, then a zero standing charge tariff is worth considering as you will not be sent a number of bills over the year that are solely comprised of standing charge costs.

-You can then enjoy only paying for your energy when you are residing in the property, and will be able to enjoy a lower rate after you breach the energy usage threshold identified by your provider.
+You can then enjoy only paying for your energy when you are residing in the property, and will be able to enjoy a lower rate after you breach the energy usage threshold identified by your energy supplier.